UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/PythonProcessing1.rst

-After loading the raster datasets into QGIS and downloading **UMEP for processing** it is necessary to run the tool **Shadow generator** from **UMEP for Processing** which can be found in the Processing Toolbox under *UMEP>Processor>Solar Radiation: Shadow Generator*.
+After loading the raster datasets into QGIS and downloading **UMEP for processing** it is necessary to run the tool **Shadow generator** from **UMEP for Processing** which can be found in the Processing Toolbox under *UMEP>Processor>Solar Radiation: Shadow Generator* (same tool as *Daily Shadow Patterns* in menu-based UMEP).
 You will first execute the **Shadow Generator** to obtain the input information for the Shadow generator.

 The settings in the Shadow Generator are set accordingly: